cds-snc/data-lake/docs/data/catalog/platform/gc-forms/templates.md

 # Platform / GC Forms / Templates

-Dataset providing GC Forms template, and template creator, data.
+Dataset providing GC Forms template data.
 There are 3 tables as part of this dataset:

-- `template`: the form templates that are used by GC Forms to render the form users fill out and submit.
+- `template`: the templates that are used by GC Forms to render the form users fill out and submit.
 - `templateToUser`: a mapping of templates to the users that created them.
 - `user`: the users that have created a template in GC Forms.

 No external user form submissions are part of this dataset.
-The only personally identifiable information (PII) is template creator's name and Government of Canada email address in the `user` table.
+The only personally identifiable information (PII) is the template creator's name and Government of Canada email address in the `user` table.

 This dataset is represented in [Superset](https://superset.cds-snc.ca/) as the following Physical datasets: